Vital Systems Security

 - Biosecurity Interventions: Global Health and Security in Question (edited with Andrew Lakoff).
 New York: Columbia University Press, 2008.

-- “Distributed Preparedness: Notes on the Genealogy of ‘Homeland Security.’” (with Andrew Lakoff).
+- “Distributed Preparedness: The Spatial Logic of Domestic Security in the United States.’” (with Andrew Lakoff).
 Environment and Planning D: Space and Society 26, 2008, pp. 7-28